mchughtb/Config/README.md

 ## User Configuration ##

 These are my config files so I can clone them onto a new machine easily.

-There is an install script (install.sh) and a configuration file (install.cfg) which control how the various dotfiles will get copied or linked into the home directory.
+There is an install script (install.sh) and a configuration file (rob.cfg) which control how the various dotfiles will get copied or linked into the home directory.